redis/redis-doc/commands/zunionstore.md

 @return

-@integer-reply, specifically the number of elements in the sorted set a _dstkey_.
+@integer-reply: the number of elements in the sorted set a _dstkey_.